univention/ucs-base-image/README.md

 ## Example usage

-TODO: If applicable, give TL;DR style hint on how to use this.
+TODO: Give TL;DR style hint on how to use this.

 ## Development setup

-TODO: If applicable, give a TL;DR style hint on how to develop with this.
+TODO: Give a TL;DR style hint on how to develop with this.

-## Related

-TODO: Add points to related things.